RnR-2018/Deep-learning-with-PyTorch-and-GCP/README.md

 - Step 03 (optional): [Set up a graphical user interface (GUI) on GCP](https://github.com/RnR-2018/Deep-learning-with-PyTorch-and-GCP/tree/master/Step03_GUI_setup%20(optional)).

 ## Tutorials
 (Outline is listed.
-When we finish each content, you can click into the link directly.)
+Whenever a content is complete, it will become clickable.)
 - History and background
 - Feedforward and backpropagation
 - PyTorch basics